KaitingLiu/Category-Splitting/Datasets/README.md

   - `(BB) salto backward tucked`: Clabels 181 and 217
   - `(BB) salto backward stretched with 1 twist`: Clabels 185 and 222

-  We kept only the data points with Clabels 216, 217, and 222, and also removed the others.
+  We kept only the samples with Clabels 216, 217, and 222, and removed the others.
 Our dataset was then constructed based on the remaining samples.
 ---

 ## 🧠 Overview